-Look, Photoshop rules, nobody will ever say otherwise, but there are some pretty decent alternatives to Adobe’s platform — and some of them are even free.
+Look, Photoshop rules, but there are some pretty decent alternatives to Adobe’s platform — and some of them are even free.

 It’s worth considering what features you do and don’t need.
 For example, not everyone who uses Photoshop needs precise cutting tools.
 With that in mind, here are some Photoshop alternatives.